rje/RoomMeshing/README.md

-# RoomMapper - A simple room mapping scene for Magic Leap One.
+# RoomMeshing - A simple room meshing scene for Magic Leap One.

 # What is it?
-This is supposed to be a simple unity scene you can use to instruct your user to map the environment in your magic leap applications and demos.
+This is supposed to be a simple unity scene you can use to instruct your user to mesh the environment in your magic leap applications and demos.
 It should be lightweight and simple to integrate.

 # How do I use it?
 ## Easy Way
-1. Download the latest unitypackage from the Releases tab: https://github.com/rje/RoomMapper/releases
+1. Download the latest unitypackage from the Releases tab: https://github.com/rje/RoomMeshing/releases
 2. Open your Magic Leap unity project (You should have already imported the MagicLeap asset package)
 3. Select Assets > Import Package > Custom Package... and select the unitypackage you just downloaded
-4. Add RoomMapperScene to your "Scenes in Build" list
+4. Add RoomMeshingScene to your "Scenes in Build" list
-5. Open RoomMapperScene and select the 'Target Manager' GameObject.
-Set the 'Main Scene' variable to the name of the scene you wish to transition to after mapping
+5. Open RoomMeshingScene and select the 'Target Manager' GameObject.
+Set the 'Main Scene' variable to the name of the scene you wish to transition to after meshing

 ## Other Way
 1. Clone this repo